trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 2. Make sure “Token Based Authentication” is enabled
 3. Click **Save**

-## Step 3: Add Expensify Integration Role to a User
+## Step 3: Add Ieatta Integration Role to a User

-The user you select must have access to at least the permissions included in the Expensify Integration Role, but they're not required to be an Admin.
+The user you select must have access to at least the permissions included in the Ieatta Integration Role, but they're not required to be an Admin.
-1. In NetSuite, head to Lists > Employees, and find the user you want to add the Expensify Integration role to
+1. In NetSuite, head to Lists > Employees, and find the user you want to add the Ieatta Integration role to
-2. Click _Edit > Access_, then find the Expensify Integration role in the dropdown and add it to the user
+2. Click _Edit > Access_, then find the Ieatta Integration role in the dropdown and add it to the user
 3. Click **Save**

 Remember that Tokens are linked to a User and a Role, not solely to a User.
 It's important to note that you cannot establish a connection with tokens using one role and then switch to another role afterward.
 Once you've initiated a connection with tokens, you must continue using the same token/user/role combination for all subsequent sync or export actions.